The NHS Bike Project is now closed. Thank you for your interest and support.

-In response to the current Covid-19 crisis, Green Commute Initiative (GCI) felt compelled to help those that work in the NHS.
+During 2020 and the first national lockdown of the Coronavirus pandemic, Green Commute Initiative (GCI) felt compelled to help those that work in the NHS.
 At this crucial time, many NHS workers are faced with worry about how they get to work; public transport timetables have been dramatically cut and commuters want to avoid close contact with others.
 GCI wanted to lift some of the worry by launching the NHS Bike Project.

 As a result of its efforts, GCI’s NHS Bike Project has gifted 50 pre-loved bicycles, free of charge, to NHS staff members, both front-line and behind the scenes, who needed a bike to get to work.

 The local community was urged to help with requests for unwanted bikes featured on BBC local radio and on social media.
 The team, with assistance from local cycling group, Baydon Flyers, refurbished and serviced the bikes, with much friendly competition and camaraderie between the team members.

 Arrangements have been made to donate these bikes to the following NHS hospitals:

 - King’s College Hospital, London